Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Global warming refers to the long-term trend of a rising average global temperature.
 Merriam-Webster defines it as an increase in the oceanic and earth's atmospheric temperature due to the greenhouse effect from pollution.

-On the other hand, Climate Change refers to the changes in the world's climate brought about by increasing global temperature.
-Examples of climate change include increased prevalence of heatwaves, droughts, changes in precipitation patterns, and others.
+On the other hand, climate change refers to changes in the world's climate caused by increasing global temperatures.
+Examples of climate change include the increased prevalence of heatwaves, droughts, and changes in precipitation patterns.

 While the physical phenomena are almost identical, global warming and climate change differ.
 Human greenhouse gas emissions can cause global warming, which can cause climate change.